MakeMeSenpai/Ant_World/README.md

 ### Previous Updates:
 - 0.9.6
     - updated pages to meet lighthouse expectations.
 Getting a score of 95+
-    - add robots.txt to create page access permissions
+    - add searchable content by creating proper SEO descriptions using key words, and page permissions with robots.txt
     - optimize photos, loading times, and outside likes using: noopener, webp, etc.

 - 0.7.5